OmarAlqawasmeh/coEvolutionTermsExtraction/README.md

 **Ontology co-evolution** is a situation where: O is an ontology which has at least two versions v1 and v2.

-O' is an ontology which has at least two versions v1' and v2'.
+O' is a different ontology which has at least two versions v1' and v2'.

 t(v) is the creation time for a version.
 O uses terms that exist in O'.